Keras

 An example Keras session is given below.

-If there are no free interactive resources the qrsh command will ask you to try again later.
+If there are no free interactive resources the srun command will ask you to try again later.
 Please do not run Keras (python) on the login node.
 Any jobs running there will be killed without warning.

 Example Script (for CPU or GPU)